 - Able to exit the United States and return home upon completion of the program

-The Program is a best fit for undergraduate students who are studying Tourism, Leisure, Hospitality, Business, Communications, Marketing, Management and/or Sports and Recreation.
+The Program is the best fit for undergraduate students who are studying Tourism, Leisure, Hospitality, Business, Communications, Marketing, Management, and/or Sports and Recreation.

 CMU has more than 35 years of experience sending its own students to Walt Disney World® Resort as well as providing credit to students from more than 200 other U.S. universities and colleges while participating in the Disney College Program.